-Describe how the proposed Project is consistent with CORP priority issues and how the Project meets the community demands of outdoor recreation.
-The Applicant should identify those issues in CORP that are most relevant to the Project under consideration and explain how the Project will help resolve the issues.
+Describe how the proposed Project is consistent with CORP priority issues and how the Project meets the community demands for outdoor recreation.
+The Applicant should identify those issues in CORP that are most relevant to the Project proposal and explain how the Project will help resolve the issues.